prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 <br/>

-## Markets
+# Markets

 A market consists of all the buyers and all the sellers making transactions for the same thing.
-For example, the car market, oil market, gold market, stock market, etc.
+For example, the car market, oil market, gold market, stock market, <a href="https://prashantkikani.com/blog/crypto-is-inevitable" target="_blank">crypto</a> market etc.

 > Economy consists of all of these markets and all of its transactions.
 All the markets collectively make the economy.